-Historic England’s first major exhibition, tells the story of key public art created between 1945 and 1985, the exhibition follows the fates and fortunes of site-specific sculptures and reliefs by pioneering artists, focussing on works that will be listed by Historic England.
-Work by Barbara Hepworth, Henry Moore, Ralph Brown, Geoffrey Clarke, William Mitchell, Elisabeth Frink and Paul Mount are all featured.
-Out There celebrates England's fascinating yet forgotten national collection of public art.
+Work by Barbara Hepworth, Henry Moore, Ralph Brown, Geoffrey Clarke, William Mitchell, Elisabeth Frink and Paul Mount were all featured.
+Out There celebrated England's fascinating yet forgotten national collection of public art.
 Many pieces have been lost, damaged, moved or even destroyed, others saved, celebrated and widely loved.

-Out There examines the aspirations, role, design, commissioning and legacy of sculptural art for public spaces and buildings.
+Out There examined the aspirations, role, design, commissioning and legacy of sculptural art for public spaces and buildings.
 They were designed by artists to create a utopian sense of shared experience, possibility, and hope for the future.
-The story of these works are told through original architectural models, maquettes, photographs, drawings and letters.
+The story of these works were told through original architectural models, maquettes, photographs, drawings and letters.
 The influence of the Festival of Britain, the London County Council’s art patronage scheme, early Arts Council sculpture exhibitions, art commissioning in Harlow New Town and the patronage of developers are also explored.
-The exhibition also highlights the risks to post-war public art and debates its future by looking at its conservation and protection.
-Images of works that have sadly disappeared are also featured, in the hope that some one ‘out there’ might know their whereabouts.
+The exhibition also highlighted the risks to post-war public art and debated its future by looking at its conservation and protection.
+Images of works that have sadly disappeared were also featured, in the hope that some one ‘out there’ might know their whereabouts.

 Historic England has been assessing post-war sculpture across England to build a better picture of the best examples of late 20th century sculptural art works.
 The exhibition coincided with the announcement of a number of new listings, and therefore protection, of public art.